redis/hiredis/README.md

     * Read from the socket until a single reply could be parsed

 The function `redisGetReply` is exported as part of the Hiredis API and can be used when a reply is expected on the socket.
-To pipeline commands, the only things that needs to be done is filling up the output buffer.
+To pipeline commands, the only thing that needs to be done is filling up the output buffer.
 For this cause, two commands can be used that are identical to the `redisCommand` family, apart from not returning a reply:
 ```c